 - Department of Art History

 - Theater and Performance Studies (TAPS)

 Programs within the Department of English

 Two programs within the umbrella of the Department of English focus on particular aspects or genres of literary endeavor.

 Creative Writing: The purpose of the Creative Writing program is to give students a rigorous background in the fundamentals of creative work by providing them with the opportunity to study with established poets and prose writers.
 The program is committed to interdisciplinary work while also teaching the elements of creative writing that underlie all genres.
 Creative Writing sponsors events, workshops, and lectures and also schedules many undergraduate and graduate classes in writing.
 Visiting writers each quarter provide a dynamic component to the curriculum, with authors ranging from George Saunders to Susan Howe.
-English faculty member, John Wilkinson, is currently the Director of the Program in Creative Writing and the Program in Poetry & Poetics, and several English faculty members, including Rachel Cohen, Edgar Garcia, Jennifer Scappettone, Vu Tran, and John Wilkinson regularly teach both creative and critical classes.
+English faculty member, Srikanth Reddy, is currently the Director of the Program in Creative Writing and the Program in Poetry & Poetics, and several English faculty members, including Rachel Cohen, Edgar Garcia, Jennifer Scappettone, Vu Tran, and John Wilkinson regularly teach both creative and critical classes.